microsoft/winget-cli-restsource/README.md

 # Windows Package Manager Repository

-## Automatically create a private source
+## Automatically create a rest source

-The `Microsoft.WinGet.Source` PowerShell module provides the [New-WinGetSource](.\PowerShell\New-WinGetSource.md) cmdlet to simplify the creation of a Windows Package Manager private source.
+The `Microsoft.WinGet.Source` PowerShell module provides the [New-WinGetSource](.\PowerShell\New-WinGetSource.md) cmdlet to simplify the creation of a Windows Package Manager rest source.
 This PowerShell cmdlet will initiate a connection to Azure if not currently connected.
 Validating that the connection is established with a specific Subscription (if specified).
 Generate the ARM Parameter files with specified values, then create Azure resources with the generated ARM Parameter files and the provided ARM Template files.

 The `New-WinGetSource` PowerShell cmdlet makes use of the following input parameters.
 For more information on how to use this cmdlet, use the `Get-Help New-WinGetSource -Full` or visit the [New-WinGetSource PowerShell Article](.\PowerShell\New-WinGetSource.md) in Docs.